Comprehensive Cancer Center Membership & Guidelines

-Full OSUCCC members are usually aligned with only one OSUCCC research program.
+Full OSUCCC members are typically aligned with only one OSUCCC research program.
 If the research efforts and funding of a member cross two programs, the director or his designate may allow alignment with more than one research program.
-Associate members may align with only one program.
+Introductory members may only align with one program.

-Members wanting to transfer between OSUCCC research programs must submit a detailed written request to the deputy director, who will consult with the appropriate program leaders and recommend to the director if a change to programmatic alignment should be granted.
+Members wanting to transfer between OSUCCC research programs must submit detailed written request to the deputy director.
+The deputy director will consult with the appropriate program leaders and recommend to the director if a change to programmatic alignment should be granted.

-- All members have multiple opportunities to interact within and among each OSUCCC research program through events such as monthly program meetings, special seminars, PPG and SPORE Development groups, and the Annual Scientific Meeting.
+- All members will have multiple opportunities to interact within and among each OSUCCC research program through events such as monthly program meetings, special seminars, PPG and SPORE development groups and at the Annual Scientific Meeting.

-- Biosketches on all members are maintained and reviewed by the OSUCCC Awards Committee.
-This committee helps target young and established investigators for potential cancer-relevant regional/national and international awards.
+- Biosketches on all members will be maintained and reviewed by the OSUCCC administration.

-- All members have access to the OSUCCC Shared Resources and services that are underwritten by the Cancer Center Support Grant (CCSG).
+- All members have access to the shared resources and services of the OSUCCC underwritten by the Cancer Center Support Grant (CCSG).
 This includes preferential scheduling for all CCSG-sponsored shared resources.

 - All members are eligible to apply for research space.
-Full members are given priority in the assignment of laboratory space within the OSUCCC.
-Note: All grants/contracts for members in cancer center research space are managed through the OSUCCC Administrative Office.
+Full members are given priority in the assignment for laboratory space within the OSUCCC.
+Note: All grants/contracts for members in cancer center research space will be managed through OSUCCC administration.